to protect Democracy

 About a quarter of mail-in ballots arrive after election day.
 But it has been Kansas policy to count them if they arrive up to three days late, until recently.

 Republican legislators have for years been trying to end this grace period, unsuccessfully thanks to Governor Laura Kelly’s veto.
-Recently, they’ve managed to override the veto.
+They’ve managed to override the veto.
 Now any vote that arrives after the ballots close is simply lost.

 This is a major problem for anyone who can’t physically make it out there for any reason.
 We need the mail-in ballot system to work as a safety net to pick up where our physical ballot sites fall short.
 Everyone’s situation is different.
 But that doesn’t mean they have to fall through the cracks.